darrencruse/sugarlisp/README.md

 SugarLisp Plus extends "core" with syntax borrowed from javascript e.g. "[]" for arrays, "{}" for code blocks and JSON style object literals, "=>" for infix arrow functions, etc.  Whereas SugarLisp Core is meant as a building block, SugarLisp Plus is meant as a useable lisp that's easy for programmers coming to lisp from a javascript background.

-SugarLisp Plus files use the extension ".plus".
+SugarLisp Plus files use the extension ".slisp".

 * [SugarScript](https://github.com/darrencruse/sugarlisp-sugarscript) is a lisp that looks like javascript.